If you are interested in adopting one of Nana's Haven's dogs, please fill out this adoption application.

 We try our best to keep the website up to date about dogs that have been adopted and new dogs that are ready to find their forever homes.
 Please check out the Adoptable Dogs page here.

 People living in the United States, Canada, Europe, and the United Kingdom can adopt from Nana's Haven.

-Costs can range anywhere from $1,000 - $5,000 depending on the type of medical attention that the dog needed, where the dog is flying from, and whether a flight volunteer is available to fly with the dog.
+Costs can be anywhere up to $1,500 depending on the type of medical attention that the dog needed, where the dog is flying from, and whether a flight volunteer is available to fly with the dog.
 Unfortunately, due to COVID-19, airlines have increased the fee for dogs to fly which is reflected in the adoption cost.